cronitorio/cronitor-js/README.md

-# Cronitor Caller
+# Cronitor Ping API Client

 [![Travis Build](https://img.shields.io/travis/bigethan/cronitor-caller/master.svg)](https://travis-ci.org/bigethan/cronitor-caller)
 [![Coveralls](https://img.shields.io/coveralls/bigethan/cronitor-caller/master.svg)](https://coveralls.io/github/bigethan/cronitor-caller?branch=master)
 ![dependencies](https://img.shields.io/badge/dependencies-NONE!-brightgreen.svg)

+Cronitor is a service for heartbeat-style monitoring of anything that can send an HTTP request.
+It's particularly well suited for monitoring cron jobs, Laravel scheduled tasks, or any other background task.

+This is a dependency free module to provide a simple abstraction for the pinging of a monitor.
+For a better understanding of the API this library talks to, please see our [Ping API docs](https://cronitor.io/docs/ping-api).
+For a general introduction to Cronitor please read [How Cronitor Works](https://cronitor.io/docs/how-cronitor-works).

-A dependency free module for triggering cronitor ping urls.
-If you want to create/view/modify your cronitors programmatically, please use https://www.npmjs.com/package/cronitor-client
+If you want to
+create/view/modify your cronitors programmatically, please use https://www.npmjs.com/package/cronitor-client

 ## Installation